Ofadiman/eslint-config-monorepo/README.md

 ## Available configurations

-Currently, there are 3 available configurations:
+Currently, there are 2 available configurations:

-- `@ofadiman/eslint-config-base` - Common rules valid for both `NodeJS` and `ReactJS` development.
+- `@ofadiman/eslint-config-base` - Configuration suitable for `NodeJS` and `ReactJS` development.
-- `@ofadiman/eslint-config-node` - Rules specific for `NodeJS` development.
-- `@ofadiman/eslint-config-react` - Rules specific for `ReactJS` development.
+- `@ofadiman/eslint-config-react` - Extended configuration suitable for `ReactJS` development.

 ## Installation